 When you update the beneficiaries, you can verify that the beneficiaries are listed by going to the account page.
 Click on the account name in the "my accounts" page to go to the account page.
 In the account page, click on "More Details", and you should see the beneficiaries listed on the bottom right.

 When I first added my beneficiaries, the account title did not have any indication of the beneficiaries.
 The account title is shown on the left side when you click "More Details".
 If you are adding beneficiaries with the intent of increasing your FDIC insurance coverage, this is an issue.
-Here is what the FDIC states for coverage and requirements for revocable trust accounts:
+Here is what the FDIC states (at the time of this writing) for coverage and requirements for revocable trust accounts:

 In general, the owner of a revocable trust account is insured up to $250,000 for each different beneficiary, if all of the following requirements are met: